Skip to main content

 Security requirements

-Buyers should also receive appropriate ICT security advice to safeguard data for both care and research purposes.
+Buyers should receive appropriate ICT security advice to safeguard data for both care and research purposes.

 Local content stakeholders